robomq/robomq.io/docs/SDK.md

 ##Supported programming languages

 [robomq.io](http://www.robomq.io)  supports majority of the programming languages.
 For most programming languages, the client side libraries exists for AMPQ, MQTT and STOMP protocols.
-The [SDK on GitHub](https://github.com/robomq/robomq.io/tree/master/sdk) contains examples in Python, Java, C, C++, node.js and PHP.
+The [SDK on GitHub](https://github.com/robomq/robomq.io/tree/master/sdk) contains examples in Python, Node.js, PHP, Java, C and C++.
 We continue to add examples in additional languages.